 Here again, I will take the opportunity to give some synonyms for adaptive authentication: contextual authentication, risk-based authentication (RBA).

 When to set up a strong authentication system?

 Whether it’s a question of responding to regulatory constraints, reinforcing the security of access to the information system or improving the user experience by removing the need for passwords, strong, double or multi-factor authentication is an excellent way to meet these three major challenges, which are at the heart of a global IAM strategy.

-However, access to the IS is a complex subject which involves different user populations, numerous and varied connection contexts, a wide range of applications, etc. There is no universal authentication method and I strongly recommend Olivier Morel’s blog post (content in French) if you wish to know more about securing employee use, without restricting them or changing their habits by imposing an unsuitable means of authentication.
+However, access to the IS is a complex subject which involves different user populations, numerous and varied connection contexts, a wide range of applications, etc. There is no universal authentication method and I strongly recommend Olivier Morel’s blog post if you wish to know more about securing employee use, without restricting them or changing their habits by imposing an unsuitable means of authentication.